randrianiaina/chat/blueprint.md

 *   **Typing Indicators:** Users can see when another user is typing a message.
 *   **User Presence:** Users can see whether other users are online or offline.
 *   **Tipping:** Users can send tips to each other using Stripe.
+*   **Message Reactions:** Users can react to messages with emojis, and the reactions are updated in real-time.

 ## Design